Anti-Monopoly: Gameplay

-The original Anti-Monopoly game begins with the board in a monopolised state, effectively the result of a completed Monopoly game.
+The original Anti-Monopoly game begins with the board in a monopolised state, similar to the result of a completed Monopoly game.
 Instead of real estate and public utilities, properties in Anti-Monopoly are individual businesses that have been brought under single ownership.
-Players take the role of federal case workers bringing indictments against each monopolised business in an attempt to return the state of the board to a free market system.
+These monopolies are called "company cartels" and are split into three categories: Oligopolies, Trusts, and Monopolies; each of these requires a different amount of resources to topple.
+Players take the role of federal case workers bringing indictments against each monopolised business in an attempt to make the board resemble a free market system.

-In Anti-Monopoly II individual players choose to play either by monopolist or competitor rules at the beginning of the game.
-This version plays more like the actual Monopoly game in that it is based on the buying and selling of real estate.
-Among other differences, competitors charge lower rents and can improve any property they own at any time, while monopolists must own at least two properties in a group before building houses on them and charge much higher rents.
+In Anti-Monopoly II, players do not all play by the same rules; at the beginning of every game, each person decides whether to play as a monopolist or as a competitor ("competitor" in this case meaning "aiming to win by legitimate competition rather than by monopoly").
+This version plays more like the actual Monopoly game in that all the players buy and sell real estate, rather than working to indict monopolists as in the first version of Anti-Monopoly.
+Some of the rule differences between playing as a monopolist and as a competitor are that competitors charge lower rents and can improve any property they own at any time, while monopolists must own at least two properties in a group (thus beginning to establish a monopoly) before they can build on them, and charge much higher rents.